Macrinejangu/fashion-styling-site/readme.md

 ## About the Project

-**The Style Sankofa** is a fictional fashion and personal styling brand I created for my final project at Moringa School.
-The name “Sankofa” comes from a Ghanaian word that means “go back and fetch it” — a reminder to return to our roots and use the wisdom of the past to guide our future.
-This site combines culture, creativity, and code to celebrate bold fashion inspired by African identity.
+The Style Sankofa is a purposeful fashion and personal styling brand created as my final project for Moringa School’s foundational software development program.
+“Sankofa” is derived from a powerful Akan proverb meaning “go back and fetch it” — a call to embrace cultural roots while forging bold, future-forward expressions.

-This project helped me learn the core building blocks of web development — HTML, CSS, and JavaScript — while also practicing real-world design and user experience techniques.
+This project blends code and culture, demonstrating how HTML, CSS, and JavaScript can be used to build a modern, interactive web experience rooted in African heritage, creativity, and self-expression.
+From styling services and visual galleries to interactive quizzes and booking integrations, every page is a piece of storytelling brought to life through clean code and design.

+It reflects not only my technical growth, but also my belief that fashion can be a form of cultural reclamation and digital storytelling.

-## Project Goals
+## Project Purpose & Goals

+This web application was designed with the following objectives in mind:
-- Build a responsive and beautiful website from scratch using HTML, CSS, and JavaScript.
+ - Build from scratch using semantic HTML, responsive CSS, and interactive JavaScript to demonstrate full control of front-end fundamentals.
-- Practice using forms, JavaScript logic, and styling techniques.
-- Learn to debug, iterate, and host a real website on GitHub Pages.
+- Ensure responsiveness across mobile, tablet, and desktop devices using Flexbox and media queries.
-- Add interactive features like a style quiz, Google Calendar integration, and confetti animations.
+-  Include interactive features such as a style personality quiz (with confetti celebration and dynamic result), clickable CTAs, and a calendar booking widget.
-- Develop a full portfolio-ready website with personality and purpose.
+ - Implement form functionality to allow visitors to contact the brand or book a consultation.
+-  Use real-world techniques like DOM manipulation, event handling, and basic validation to enhance user experience.
+-  Use Git and GitHub effectively for version control, collaboration, and public deployment via GitHub Pages.
+-  Document the journey with in-code comments, a structured README, and clear naming conventions for easier collaboration or future iteration.
+-  Apply cultural storytelling to design — not just for aesthetics, but to deliver a meaningful brand experience.

+This project solves the problem of how to build an engaging, functional fashion brand website from scratch, with no templates or external frameworks — just code, creativity, and continuous learning.

+## Known Issues

+Despite the effort to polish every detail of this project, a few issues remain or were experienced during development:
+1. Image Loading on GitHub Pages
+Some images did not display on GitHub Pages due to case sensitivity in file paths (e.g., Images/Image 3.jpeg vs images/image 3.jpeg).
+This has since been corrected by ensuring all folder and file names are consistently capitalized.
+2. Mobile Layout Variations
+The homepage hero image and layout had responsiveness inconsistencies on smaller screens.
+These were resolved using media queries, but certain extreme screen sizes might still require fine-tuning.
+3. Style Quiz Result Visibility
+There was an intermittent issue where quiz results were not displaying full screen or were showing below the fold.
+This was due to HTML structure mismatches or JS script loading order, which has been corrected.
+However, further testing may be needed for cross-browser consistency.
+4. Form Submissions (Email Delivery)
+The contact form is integrated with Formspree for email handling.
+While it works during testing, free Formspree plans may limit submission counts or occasionally delay email delivery.
+5.localStorage Feature (Not Yet Implemented)
+While the site handles dynamic DOM interactions, the bonus objective of storing form or quiz data in localStorage has not yet been fully integrated, I am however receiving the filled forms in my email.
+6. Calendar Button Load Delay
+On slower networks, the Google Calendar “Book a Consultation” button may take a moment to load or may fail if the script is blocked.
+An alternative fallback solution could be implemented in the future.

 ## Pages Included